Logifire/programming-patterns/README.md

 Patterns are somehow a result of applying principles when you design software.
 The [SOLID principles](https://en.wikipedia.org/wiki/SOLID) are important in addition to the principles below.
 Remember, principles and patterns are not mandatory rules but guidelines.
-Remember, principles are not mandatory rules but guidelines.

 ### Fail fast